alestpoy/CodeOfNature-Lesson/fibonacci-math.md

 ## Connections to Biology (Preview)
 The same mathematical patterns appear in many biological structures:

-- **Phyllotaxis:** The arrangement of leaves, petals, and seeds often follows Fibonacci numbers (e.g., sunflowers, pinecones).
-- **Golden‑ratio proportions:** The lengths of successive segments in branching systems (tree branches, veins in leaves) often approximate $\varphi$.
+- **Phyllotaxis:** The arrangement of leaves, petals, and seeds often follows Fibonacci numbers.
+A classic example is the sunflower head, which typically exhibits 34 spirals in one direction and 55 in the other (two consecutive Fibonacci numbers).
+The angular displacement between successive florets (divergence angle) is approximately 137.5°, which is related to the golden angle (360°/φ ≈ 222.5°, or equivalently 360° – 222.5° = 137.5°).
+This arrangement maximizes packing efficiency and is a result of evolutionary adaptation.

+- **Golden‑ratio proportions in branching systems:** Many branching structures in nature—such as trees, lungs, river networks, and blood vessels—exhibit self‑similar (fractal) patterns.
+The ratio of successive branch lengths often approximates φ, and the recursive splitting can be modeled using Fibonacci‑like sequences.
+For instance, the branching pattern of a tree can be described by a fractal tree where each branch splits into two smaller branches, and the number of branches at each level may follow a Fibonacci sequence.
+A visual example of fractal branching can be found in many online resources (e.g., the L‑system fractal tree).

+- **Other examples:** Pinecones commonly have 5, 8, or 13 spirals; Romanesco broccoli displays a stunning fractal shape that approximates a natural Fibonacci spiral.

 These connections will be explored in detail in the biology component of the lesson.